stowball/hucssley/hucssley-classes.md

 ## Configuring classes

-To customize the modules, types and scales used, you simply need to re-assign the relevant variable in a custom Sass stylesheet.
+To customise the modules, types and scales used, you simply need to re-assign the relevant variable in a custom Sass stylesheet.

-When importing and using Hucssley, we recommend taking this approach to customize and override existing classes and variables.
+When importing and using Hucssley, we recommend taking this approach to customise and override existing classes and variables.

 ```scss
 @import "hucssley/helpers";